scr2em/react-router-sync-state/README.md

 ## API Reference

-Each hook returns an object with the following properties:
+Each hook returns an array [value, set, toggle] where:

 - `value`: The current value of the state.
 - `set`: A function to update the state value.